armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

    **Using an existing artifact**

-   Select an existing artifact or define a new one as you would for a standard Kubernetes deployment in Armory Enterprise.
+   Select an existing artifact or define a new one as you would for a standard Kubernetes deployment in Armory CD.

 7. In the **How to Deploy** section, configure the **Rollout Ratio** and **Then wait** attributes for the deployment.